 China's central bank conducts reverse repos to boost liquidity

 BEIJING, Oct.
-21 (Xinhua) -- China's central bank Friday conducted a total of 2 billion yuan (about 280.95 million U.S. dollars) of reverse repos to maintain liquidity in the banking system.
+24 (Xinhua) -- China's central bank Monday conducted a total of 10 billion yuan (about 1.4 billion U.S. dollars) of reverse repos to maintain liquidity in the banking system.

 The interest rate for the seven-day reverse repos was set at 2 percent, according to the People's Bank of China.